-Location: Main Arena Saturday, August 19th Race Time: TBA, posted in barn during Fair Sign-Up Time: TBA, posted in barn during Fair
+Location: Main Arena Saturday, August 19th

-"Jockeys" will position their birds to run from a small, inner circle "starting line" to a larger, outer circle "finish line".
-Three heats will be run, with the winners of each heat racing in a final race.
+Race Time: TBA, posted in barn during Fair Sign-Up Time: TBA, posted in barn during Fair heats will be run, with the winners of each 8.
+All lots will be judged according to breed heat racing in a final race.
 All entrants receive a t-shirt and the finals winner receives a trophy.
 Only poultry entered in the Fair event (open or 4-H departments) can participate in this event, for animal health reasons.
 No exceptions.